 The transverse abdominis is deeper than all of the other core muscles, and when it contracts, it acts like a “corset” to support your trunk.

 Exercises to strengthen the TA actually don’t involve crunches.
-Instead, a physical therapist can teach you how to contract it in a way that stabilizes your trunk.
+Instead, contracting the TA is more of an “inward” motion.
 It will almost feel as though you are sucking in your belly button, as though you’re trying to squeeze into a pair of tight pants.

 I personally think the easiest position to start learning how to do this is when you’re lying flat on your back.
 Then you maintain this “sucking in” while you perform other motions that challenge your body– but only you’re sure you’re contracting it correctly.

 The TA is also activated quite easily and effortlessly by pool exercises that force you to stabilize your trunk and legs in the water– but you do have to know how to contract it, in order to make sure you’re doing it right.
 More on this later.

-Update: I wrote another post focusing exclusively on the TA– you can read it here!
+Update: I wrote another post focusing exclusively on the TA– you can read about it here!

 #2.
 The Muscles in the Back of the Hip (Hip Extensors, Abductors, and External Rotators)